Development contributions are fees charged for developments, to pay for the extra community and network infrastructure required as a result.

 Objections are lodged with the Council which is then responsible for administering the objections process and selecting and supporting the development contributions commissioners.

 It should be noted that the Council has the ability to recover costs incurred by it from the objector, including the costs of:

 - Selecting, engaging, and employing development contributions commissioners;

 - Secretarial and administrative support of the objection process; and

 - Preparing for, organising and holding the hearing.

-If you wish to lodge an objection, please complete the application for objection form (555KB pdf) and send it with any relevant supporting information by email to: firstname.lastname@example.org, or post it to Manawatu District Council.
+If you wish to lodge an objection, please complete the application for objection form (PDF file, 554.8 KB) and send it with any relevant supporting information by email to: firstname.lastname@example.org, or post it to Manawatu District Council.